dbrattli/aioreactive/README.md

         print(x)
 ```

-## Streams are async iterables
+## Streams are also async iterables

 Streams implements `AsyncIterable` so may iterate them asynchronously.
 They effectively transform us from an async push model to an async pull model.
 This enable us to use language features such as async-for.
 We do this without any queueing as push by the `AsyncSource` will await the pull by the `AsyncIterator.
-This effectively applies so-called "back-pressure" up the stream as the source will await the iterator to pick up the next item.
+This effectively applies so-called "back-pressure" up the stream as the source will await the iterator to pick up the sent item.

 The for-loop may be wrapped with async-with may to control the lifetime of the subscription: